dscape/mailproxy/README.md

 open http://localhost:1707
 ```

-you will be prompted for a gmail username, gmail password and a routing table
+you will be prompted for a routing table

-*important*: please create a new gmail account for this. no reason to save your password here

-you should now see a "All Done!" confirmation.
-Your server is up and running
+add/remove as you please

 ### running from the command line